opendocsg/slw-judgments-backfill/2001_SGHC_19/report.md

 ## are to be paid: Order 22 A Rule 9 (5).

 40\.
-The Court of Appeal in _Tullio v Maoro_ [1994] 2 SLR 489 referred to the headnote in _Re Elgindata Ltd_ [1993] 1 All ER 232 which neatly collated the relevant principles governing the award of costs as follows:
+The Court of Appeal in _Tullio v Maoro_ <span class="citation">[1994] 2 SLR 489</span> referred to the headnote in _Re Elgindata Ltd_ [1993] 1 All ER 232 which neatly collated the relevant principles governing the award of costs as follows:

 ## The principles on which costs were to be awarded were (i) that costs were in